dhall-lang/dhall-kubernetes/README.md

 1. Import the Kubernetes definitions as Dhall Types (the `types.dhall` file) from the local repo.
    In your case you will want to replace the local path with a remote one, e.g.
    `https://raw.githubusercontent.com/dhall-lang/dhall-kubernetes/0a4f0b87fbdd4b679853c81ff804bde7b44336cf/types.dhall`.
-   Note: the `sha256:..` is there so that:
+   Note: the `sha256:..` is applied to some imports so that:
      1. the import is cached locally after the first evaluation, with great time savings (and avoiding network calls)
      2. prevent execution if the content of the file changes.
 This is a security feature, and you can read more [in Dhall's "Security Guarantees" document][security-hashes]
 2. Import the defaults for the above types.
-   Since _most_ of the fields in any definition are optional, for better ergonomics while coding Dhall we have generated default values for all types, so we can just use the `// ` operator (record merge) to add our data to the default configuration.
+   Since _most_ of the fields in any definition are optional, for better ergonomics while coding Dhall we have generated default values for all types, so we can just use the `//` operator (right-biased record merge) to add our data to the default configuration.
    The pattern looks something like this: `defaultValue // { ourDataHere = ..}`
-3. Define the [Deployment][deployment] using this pattern (see the default [here][deployment-default]) and hardcoding the deployment details:
+3. Define the [Deployment][deployment] using this pattern (see the default [here][default-deployment]) and hardcoding the deployment details:

 ```haskell